Booklet : Choice of subjects for years 6 and 7 (2021-2023)

-The 5 periods mathematics can be chosen by a pupil who has followed the 4 periods course in year 5 only if all the following requirements are met: (a) a written request is handed in with the choice form; (b) on the recommendation of the teacher of mathematics and (c) on condition that the pupil has been successful in a required level test, see “Important dates”.
+The 5-period Mathematics can be chosen by a pupil who has followed the 4 period course in year 5 only if all the following requirements are met: (a) on the recommendation of the teacher of Mathematics and (b) on condition that the pupil has been successful in a required level test, see “Important dates”.

 Economics or Latin

 Language 4 or ONL

 When choosing subjects, pupils have to contact the relevant teachers to discuss their choice.
 When necessary, teachers might have to forward to the coordinator their opinions about the possible option choices of their pupils.